 A baby’s or young child’s delicate skin can absorb potentially harmful chemicals from everyday products, such as insect repellents, sunscreens, lotions and diaper creams.
 The developing fetus can also be exposed to chemicals in cosmetics and other products used on the mother’s skin during pregnancy.

 In early learning and child care environments, children receive care and nurturing, learn to socialize with their peers, and develop important skills.
 They may also, however, come into contact with a variety of potentially harmful chemicals or pollutants.
+Children may take in such chemicals by mouthing certain plastic or painted toys, eating foods heated in plastic containers, breathing in fine dust from art and craft materials, or absorbing chemicals through their skin from cleaning products.
+While chemical exposures from individual products may be small, they can add up and, in combination, potentially contribute to asthma, learning disabilities, cancer and other chronic conditions.

 Plastics have become common in our everyday lives.
 Most are made from petrochemicals (non-renewable resources), many are not readily recyclable, and they are often used to make single-use, disposable items that end up in landfill.
 Chemicals are typically added to plastics to give them certain qualities, such as to make them soft or hard, or to give them colour or fire resistance.
 Some of these chemicals are thought to be harmful to human health and the environment.
 Polyvinyl chloride (PVC, or vinyl), polystyrene and polycarbonate are three plastics that contain chemicals of concern and should be avoided, when possible.